 - “The term ‘assistive technology service’ means any service that directly assists a child with a disability in the selection, acquisition, or use of an assistive technology device.”
 (IDEA)

 - difference in degree vs difference in kind

 - “Difference in degree” (e.g., an amount, level, or extent of an entity) contrasts with “difference in kind” (another type of entity altogether); for example, “a small jellybean” only differs from “a large jellybean” as a matter of degree (i.e., size), while “a jellybean” (of any amount, level, or extent) will be different in kind from “enlightenment.”
 This matters in Specially Designed Instruction, which must be different in kind from regular instruction; that is to say, simply adding more time for reading instruction does not suffice.

 - Durable Medical Equipment (DME)

 - DME is pretty much what it sounds like: equipment designed to serve a long-term medical purpose.
 The less obvious part is that the equipment only counts as DME if it is appropriate for home use.
 Schools, then, do not have to provide DME under AT unless the student needs it to increase, maintain, or improve the functional capabilities required to access FAPE, such as described by their IEP goals and objectives.
-(See: Unified Policy)
+(See: Unified Approach to AT/AAC)

 - So, normally, schools do not have to provide such personal items as glasses, hearing aids, and so on, unless the IEP makes it clear that those items are needed for the student to access FAPE.
 Of course, if the district buys the equipment (instead of the family using private insurance or something), then the district owns it; that is to say, the district would own the student’s glasses, hearing aids, and so on.
 (And the district would get to choose the style.)